Skip to main content

 How to do:

-- Sit comfortably.
-Use your thumb to close your right nostril.
+• Sit comfortably.
+Close your right nostril with your thumb.
 Inhale from the left.

-- Close the left nostril, exhale through the right.
+• Close the left nostril, and exhale through the right.
 Inhale from the right.

 Benefits: